 The Officials Committee shall conduct, at least once a year, an instructional clinic necessary to remain a certified official.
 That schedule shall be publicized within the LSC, with clinics announced at least thirty days in advance of their occurrence.
 The committee shall be responsible for obtaining appropriate training sites within the LSC and shall ensure the clinics are conducted by well qualified instructors.
 It is permissible for room rental fees to be incurred by the LSC to conduct these clinics.

 Any individual may attend a SCS Officials clinic; however, an individual may only serve as an apprentice at a meet if he/she has already met the requirements to be eligible to attempt certification for that position.
 Are they saying that if they don’t attend the clinic an official can only be an apprentice?
 The Officials Committee may designate certain championship meets at which apprentices shall not serve.
 A person interested in officiating may stand on deck for less than 30 days to determine if they would like to enter the training process.
 After 30 days, Individuals interested in becoming an SCS Official may work one meet (4 sessions) without registering with USA Swimming or completing the appropriate background check, APT, and other testing.
-If they wish to continue training, they must complete their registration, backgrounc check, APT, Concussion and USA Swimming Stroke & Turn tests.
+If they wish to continue training, they must complete their registration, background check, APT, Concussion and USA Swimming Stroke & Turn tests.

-The Officials Committee shall provide all attendees at such clinics appropriate written training material if any.
+The Officials Committee shall provide all attendees at such clinics appropriate written training material, if any.
 A copy of the material shall also be available to LSC Associate Members without cost.

 The Officials Committee shall maintain a roster of all currently certified officials.
 The committee also maintains, for at least two years, a list of all individuals attending SCS hosted clinics for the purpose of obtaining certification.